If you are 18 or older you may have to pay for your care. The first step is to assess your needs. This is called a Care Act Assessment.

 - arrange and pay for care yourself

-- ask Adult Care and Support to arrange and pay for your home care (we will invoice you for the care and we may apply an admin fee which we will advise you about)
+- ask Adult Social Care to arrange and pay for your home care (we will invoice you for the care and we may apply an admin fee which we will advise you about)

 Even if you pay for your care or plan to contact a care agency or private carer, we can still offer to carry out an assessment to look at what care and support you might need and provide advice and information.